xjaphx/laraplate/README.md

-laraplate
+## laraplate
 =========

-The boilerplate for a Laravel application with Gulp, Bower, Sass and more...
+The boilerplate for a Laravel application with Gulp, Jade, Bower, Sass and more...